 A proprietary parallel computing framework and API developed by NVIDIA that allows targeting their accelerator hardware.
 GROMACS uses CUDA for GPU acceleration support with NVIDIA hardware.

 An open standard-based parallel computing framework that consists of a C99-based compiler and a programming API for targeting heterogeneous and accelerator hardware.
-GROMACS uses OpenCL for GPU acceleration on AMD devices (both GPUs and APUs) and Intel integrated GPUs; NVIDIA hardware is also supported.
+GROMACS uses OpenCL for GPU acceleration on AMD devices (both GPUs and APUs), Intel integrated GPUs, and Apple Silicon integrated GPUs; some NVIDIA hardware is also supported.
+In GROMACS, OpenCL has been deprecated in favor of SYCL.

 A type of CPU instruction by which modern CPU cores can execute multiple floating-point instructions in a single cycle.